AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Learned Behavior

-Some drivers are just taught the wrong things and have learned over time that they can get away with aggressive driving and road rage.
+Some drivers witness hostile driving habits and learn that they can get away with aggressive driving and road rage.
 Whether you call it entitled or careless, it really doesn’t matter.
-When aggressive driving that can lead to road rage is habitual, all you can do is take a deep breath and do your best to stay out of harm’s way.
+When aggressive driving that can lead to road rage is habitual, take a deep breath and do your best to stay out of harm’s way.

 Most Common Forms of Road Rage